Raise your hand if every conference session you’ve ever attended was accurately described by its program blurb.

 Forty-five percent of my interviewees were unable to conceive of a conference that did not have a schedule of conference sessions decided on and circulated in advance.

-The most common response was that the interviewee wasn’t sure she’d want to go to such a conference without knowing what was going to happen there.
+The most common response?
+Interviewees weren’t sure they’d want to go to such a conference without knowing what was going to happen there.

-The next most common response was that the idea sounded great/interesting/intriguing, but the interviewee had no idea of how one would create a relevant conference program at the start of the conference.
+The next most common response?
+The idea sounded great/interesting/intriguing.
+But interviewees had no idea of how one would create a relevant conference program at the start of the conference.

-Suspend disbelief for a moment, and assume that at the start of a conference it is somehow possible to use available resources to create a conference program that reflects actual attendee needs.
-Imagine attending such a conference yourself, a conference tailored to your needs.
+Suspend disbelief for a moment, and assume that at the start of a conference it is somehow possible to use available resources to create conference session topics that actually reflect attendee wants and needs.
+Then imagine attending such a conference yourself, a conference tailored to your needs.
 (You might want to reflect on how often this has happened for you.)
 Wouldn’t it be great?

-What is the origin of the assumption that a conference program must be pre-planned?
+What is the origin of the assumption that one must pre-plan a conference program?
 Perhaps it arose from our experience of learning as children, from our teachers in school who knew or were told what we were supposed to learn following a pre-planned curriculum.
 Certainly, if one thinks of conferences as trainings by experts, a pre-planned schedule makes sense.
-But conferences are for adult learners, and adults with critical thinking skills and relevant experience can learn from each other if they are given the opportunity.
+But conferences are for adult learners, and adults with critical thinking skills and relevant experience can learn from each other.
 We’ll see that there are ways of putting conference attendees in charge of what they wish to learn and discuss.
 But this cannot be done effectively if a conference’s program is frozen before attendees arrive.

 The peer conference model described in Conferences That Work does indeed build a conference program that automatically adjusts to the actual needs of the people present.
 Read the book to find out how.

-Still skeptical that the peer conference can build an optimum program for your conference, a program that’s better than anything your program committee could come up with?
+Still skeptical that a peer conference can build an optimum program for your meeting?
+A program that’s better than anything your program committee could come up with?

 Sometimes you just have to experience things in this world to find out that life is not always what it seems.
 So, talk to anyone who’s been to a peer conference and see what they say.
 Or, best of all, organize or attend a peer conference yourself.
-I’m confident you’ll discover what thousands have already experienced: that the roundtable and peer session sign-up used at the start of every peer conference offer just the content that attendees really want – every time.
+I’m confident you’ll find you can build an optimum program for your event.
+You’ll discover what thousands have already experienced: that the Three Questions and peer session sign-up used at the start of every peer conference lead to just the content that attendees really want — every time.